otaruMendez/MT/README.md

 ## Motivation

-Google has the best translator and doesnt do a very good job.
+Google has the best english to yoruba translator out there and doesnt do a very good job.

 ## Installing